manosbatsis/corda-lean-state/README.md

 and [full example](https://manosbatsis.github.io/corda-lean-state/full-example)
 sections for details.

-Here's what `NewsPaper` above gets us with default settings (edited for brevity).
+Here's what `NewsPaper` above will generate with default settings (edited for brevity).
 Contract state:

 ```kotlin